karreycodes/alx-higher_level_programming/0x0B-python-input_output/README.md

 Python - Input/Output

-Learning Objectives
+.Learning Objectives

-How to open a file
+.How to open a file

-How to write text in a file
+.How to write text in a file

-How to read the full content of a file
+.How to read the full content of a file

-How to read a file line by line
+.How to read a file line by line

-How to move the cursor in a file
+.How to move the cursor in a file

-How to make sure a file is closed after using it
+.How to make sure a file is closed after using it

-What is and how to use the with statement
+.What is and how to use the with statement

-What is JSON
+.What is JSON

-What is serialization
+.What is serialization

-What is deserialization
+.What is deserialization

-How to convert a Python data structure to a JSON string
+.How to convert a Python data structure to a JSON string

-How to convert a JSON string to a Python data structure
+.How to convert a JSON string to a Python data structure